 Manya Matveev Bedroom September 28th, 2017

-Natzu Shimizu Bedroom September 13th, 2017
+Natzu Shimizu Bathroom September 19th, 2017

 Edda Braune Bedroom September 18th, 2017

-Orlene Lefebvre Living Room September 12th, 2017
+Orlene Lefebvre Bedroom September 18th, 2017

-Manya Matveev Bedroom September 12th, 2017
+Manya Matveev Bedroom September 18th, 2017

 Here the classic silver vase looks great but I favor a simple glass vase as it catches light beautifully and goes with anything.
 Flea markets and yard sales are great hunting grounds for bargain antiques.
 Personal treasures.
 Your bedroom should be personal to you so be sure to display some of your treasured keepsakes.
 The glass dome on the bedside here could be used for a favorite ornament or maybe flowers from the first bouquet your sweetheart ever bought you.
 Bedside classics.
 Bedside books are accessories in their own right.
 I'm not suggesting you only read attractive books but stack a few old classics carefully chosen from a vintage bookstore and you have a gorgeous arrangement.
 A structured wall light.
 Wall lights save space on your bedside table for that pile of classic novels.
 Remember to keep everything in scale though – these would look lost on a big blank wall above your bed.
 Above‐the‐bed artwork.
 Without a huge ornate headboard or an architectural feature chances are you will need something above your bed.
 Pictures are wonderful but be sure they are themed.
 I like perfectly spaced symmetrical arrangements (rows of three work really well) which fit with traditional styling perfectly.
 Random shapes sizes and frame types also can look good especially if you are going for a more rustic feel but they're harder to get right.
 Just be sure to keep with a theme and keep the spacing equal.
 Something playful.
 I love to add a touch of humor to my styling and accessories are the perfect vehicle.
 This fish cushion makes me smile.
 You could also use a framed picture that introduces an element of fun to your room.